stablekernel/aqueduct/source/docs/http/routing.md

 route("/users[/:userID]")
 ```

 Conceptually, a request with a path of `/users/1` identifies a single user, where `/users` identifies all users.
-Optional segments are used to create better code structure by forwarding requests that deal with a specific type of resource to the same request controller.
+Optional segments are used to create better code structure by forwarding requests that deal with a specific type of resource to the same controller.
 Therefore, the code to handle one user or multiple users is written in the same place.

 You may have any number of optional segments in a route specification.
 Each optional segment must be nested.
 The following route would match `/a`, `/a/b` and `/a/b/c`.
 It would not match `/a/c`.